vmware-archive/clarity/apps/website/core-components/checkbox/README.md

   <template #left>
   !!!include(.vuepress/code/core-usage-demos/checkbox/basic.html)!!!

   Use a checkbox for:

-- binary choices
   - For binary choices
   - For selecting multiple choices

   </template>
   <template #right>
   !!!include(.vuepress/code/core-usage-demos/toggle/basic.html)!!!

   Use a toggle for On / Off choices but not for multiple choices

   </template>
 </doc-pinbox-vs>